-I would be spending a couple of days at Palm Key with the children of Wounded Warriors and this was a chance for me to “give back”.
-It was also a good fit with my ongoing work supporting military families and affiliation with Operation Military Kids.
+I felt pretty good about myself as I packed the car with my books and presentation materials for the trip to Ridgeland, SC and a Lowcountry Lt.
+Dan Weekend, “a community based event supporting some of the most severely injured troops from Iraq and Afghanistan”.
+I would be spending a couple of days at Palm Key, SC with the children of Wounded Warriors.
+This was a chance for me to “give back” and was a good fit with my ongoing work supporting military families through True Blue Community™, the SC not-for-profit foundation I had established and headed.
 Little did I know the tired, old cliché, “When you give from the heart, you get more than you give” was about to take on new meaning in a totally unexpected way.

 During breakfast the spouse of a wounded and totally blind warrior told how she and her husband visited with other newly and severely Wounded Warriors.
 By sharing their experiences, her husband rediscovered peace and purpose in his life.
 Sometimes they were well received but, at other times, they were met with bitterness, hostility and resentment and were asked to leave.
-It was in those challenging times they most often stayed the longest.
+It was in those challenging times they most often ended up staying the longest to comfort another soldier and his family.

 I overheard another man, who was experiencing an ever increasing loss of balance, ask a blind woman who walked with a prosthesis how difficult it was to use her guide dog.
 He had been contemplating the use of a guide dog but was concerned about the difficulty of their mutual training.
 As I left them, I heard her encourage him to overcome his fears and give the dog a try.
 “Things are completely different now that Isaac has come into my life,” she said.
 Isaac, like several of the other guide dogs I met at the site, greatly improves the quality of life for their owners and proudly wears a harness emblazoned with the words “Patriot Paws”.